Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

 5. Iterate through each character in the second string `second`.
 If the character is not found in the `loop` object or its count is zero, it's not a valid anagram, so return `false`
 6. if the loops complete successfully, return `true`, indicating that the strings are valid anagrams

-# sumZero
-1. Pattern used: `Multiple pointers`
-2. Initialize  two pointers `left` and `right` at both ends of the array
-3. Continue iterating as long as the `left` pointer is less than the `right` pointer
-4. Calculate the sum of elements at the current pointers `sum = arr[left] + arr[right]`
-5. Zero sum check:
-    - if the sum is zero, return the pair of elements that add up to zero
-    - if the sum is greater than zero, move the `right` pointer to the left
-    - if the sum is less than zero, move the `left` pointer to the right
-6. The loop terminates when the `left` pointer is no longer less than the `right` pointer
-7. If a zero-sum pair is found, it is returned; otherwise, `undefined` is implicitly returned

- # maxSubarraySum
+# sameFrequency
-1. Pattern used: `Sliding Window`
+1. Pattern used: `Frequency counter`
-2. Naive approach:
+2. Initialization:
-    - check if `num` is greater than the length of the array.
-If so, return `null`
-    - initialize `max` to negative infinity
-    - use nested loops to iterate through subarrays of length `num`
-    - calculate the sum `temp` of each subarray and update `max` if the current sum is greater
-    - return the maximum sum
-3. Refactored solution:
+    - Convert the numbers to strings (strNum1 and strNum2) for easier digit manipulation.
-    - Check if the length of the array is less than num.
-If so, return null.
+    - Check if the lengths of the strings are different; if so, return false.
-    - Initialize maxSum and tempSum to zero.
+    - Initialize frequency counters for each digit in both numbers (frequencyCounter1 and frequencyCounter2).
+3. Counting Frequencies:
-    - Calculate the initial sum of the first num elements and set it to maxSum.
+    - Count the frequency of each digit in the first number (num1) and store it in frequencyCounter1.
-    - Iterate through the array starting from index num.
-    - Update tempSum by subtracting the first element of the previous subarray and adding the next element.
-    - Update maxSum with the maximum value between the current maxSum and tempSum.
-    -  Continue the iteration.
-    - Return the final maximum sum.
+    - Count the frequency of each digit in the second number (num2) and store it in frequencyCounter2.
+4. Comparison:
+    - Check if the frequency of each digit is the same in both counters.
+    - If any frequencies differ, return false.
+5. Result:
+    - If all frequencies match, return true, indicating that the two numbers have the same frequency of digits.

 # areThereDuplicates
 1. Pattern used: `Frequency counter`